 I tried adding emitter degeneration to linearize the IF amplifiers.
 This worked, but it lowered the IF gain enough to noticeably reduce sensitivity.

 This AGC circuit improves IF linearity without compromising sensitivity.
 It picks up the unused meter-drive signal from the LA1235 chip fed by the IF strip.
-The signal rises to 5 volts as the input level increases.
+The signal rises to 5 V as the input level increases.
 Q1 thresholds and inverts the signal and applies it to current source Q2, which with R5 replaces the original emitter resistor in the first IF amplifier.
 The current source sets the stage gain.
 The AGC keeps all IF levels well below clipping.
-75-dBf selectivity falls only 4 dB to 28 dB.
+75 dBf selectivity falls only 4 dB to 28 dB.
 Audio S/N does not degrade at any input signal level.

 The ST-S555ES develops its meter-drive signal from a separate IF strip.
 Originally the metering circuit sampled the IF signal at the collector of Q101.
 Because the gain at this point was no longer constant, I added a JFET signal sampler at the base of Q101.